ariel-israel/about_me/README.md

 # About Me
-My name is Ariel Israel.
-Welcome to my Github profile.
+Hi, my name is Ariel Israel and welcome to my Github account.

 I am currently enrolled at Georgia Tech's Master of Science in Analytics program.
 I am passionate about working with data and discovering insights to solve problems.